 PathMustHaveRegex A list of regular expressions.
-The full path a folder must match one of the regular expressions, otherwise the folder and its contents (including subfolders) are ignored.
+The full path a folder must match one of the regular expressions, the folder and its contents (including subfolders) are ignored.

+(including subfolders) are ignored.

 PathCantHaveRegex A list of regular expressions.
-If the full path of a folder matches any of the regular expressions, the folder and its contents (including subfolders) are ignored.
+If the full path of a folder matches any of the regular expressions, otherwise it is ignored.

 FileNameMustHaveRegex A list of regular expressions.
-The name of the file must match one of the regular expressions, otherwise it is ignored.
+The name of the file must match one the regular expressions, the file is ignored.

 FileNameCantHaveRegex A list of regular expressions.
-If the name of a file matches any of the regular expressions, the file is ignored.
+If the name of a file matches any of